Nuu-chah-nulth language: Vowels

 Nuu-chah-nulth vowels are influenced by surrounding consonants with certain "back" consonants conditioning lower, more back vowel allophones.

 The mid vowels [ɛː] and [ɔː] appear in vocative forms and in ceremonial expressions. [ə] is a possible realization of /a/ after a glottalized sonorant.

 In the environment of glottalized resonants as well as ejective and pharyngeal consonants, vowels can be "laryngealized" which often means creaky voice.

 In general, syllable weight determines stress placement; short vowels followed by non-glottalized consonants and long vowels are heavy.
 In sequences where there are no heavy syllables or only heavy syllables, the first syllable is stressed.

 Nuu-chah-nulth has phonemic short and long vowels.
+Long vowels are written double.
 Traditionally, a third class of vowels, known as "variable length" vowels, is recognized.
 These are vowels that are long when they are found within the first two syllables of a word, and short elsewhere.

 Grammar

 Nuu-chah nulth is a polysynthetic language with VSO word order.

 A clause in Nuu-chah-nulth must consist of at least a predicate.
 Affixes can be appended to those clauses to signify numerous grammatical categories, such as mood, aspect or tense.